jocietimes/simplespendingmac/README.md

 ### Features:
 - Built using Ruby on Rails
 - PostgreSQL for database queries
-- Twitter Bootstrap3 for CSS and UI components
+- Bootstrap4 for CSS and UI components
 - Modals for course/lesson submissions and card payments
 - Amazon Web Services (AWS) for photo storage
 - Devise gem for user authentication